-Inheriting a commitment to philanthropy from its parent company Hewlett-Packard, the Agilent Foundation's roots go back to the founding of Agilent in 1999.
+Agilent inherited a commitment to philanthropy from its parent company, Hewlett-Packard.
+The Agilent Technologies Foundation's roots go back to the founding of Agilent in 1999.

-Agilent’s philanthropic efforts, through the Agilent Technologies Foundation, focus on university research grants that foster innovation and benefit the scientific community.
-The foundation also supports a range of pre-university-level science education programs aimed at helping students develop the critical thinking skills essential for tomorrow’s jobs.
+Agilent’s philanthropic efforts, through the Agilent Technologies Foundation, focus on education and development in life sciences, thus fostering innovation and advancement in children’s education.
+The Foundation supports a range of pre-university-level science education programs aimed at helping students develop the critical thinking skills essential for tomorrow’s jobs.

-In addition, the foundation’s match of employee giving strengthens a borad range of nonprofit programs in communities where Agilent has a presence.
+In addition, the Foundation’s match of employee giving strengthens a broad range of nonprofit programs in communities where Agilent has a presence.

-For more information about foundation giving see the 2011 Audited Financial Statements
+For more information about Agilent Foundation giving see the Audited Financial Statements (.pdf)

 Pre-University Science Education Grants